aniruddhamajumdar07-ux/Digital-Literacy/README.md

 ## Project Overview

-As a **Student Digital Ambassador**, this repository showcases my work across all five modules of the Digital Literacy course.
-The project demonstrates how to navigate the digital world responsibly — from creating awareness content and building a professional online presence, to using collaboration tools, practicing professional communication, and understanding cyber safety.
+As a first-year B.Tech student at VIT Bhopal University, I completed this Digital Literacy Portfolio for the CSE0001 course.
+I created a professional GitHub repository named “Digital-Literacy” that contains an infographic, profile screenshots, coding proofs, email drafts, checklists, and this full report.
+Through these five tasks, I learned how to create awareness content, build a professional online presence, use collaboration tools, practice proper email etiquette, and protect myself from cybercrimes.
+This project helped me understand important digital skills that will be useful throughout my college life and future career.

 All deliverables follow the official project brief:
 - One GitHub repository with the exact folder structure